yetanalytics/dl4clj/README.md

-;; getting the data out of a rr-ds-iter ourself becomes important ;; when making javaRDDs for spark training but is not necessary ;; for local machine training
+;; getting the data out of a rr-ds-iter ourself becomes important ;; when making javaRDDs for spark training but is not necessary ;; for local machine training (it is possible tho)

-;; to use any lazy-seq of dataset objects in model training

-(def lazy-seq-iter (iter-from-lazy-seq lazy-seq-data))

-;; there is no need to reset these iterators (you can't even if you tried)
+;; lazy-training will be described in the Configuration to Trained models section

 ```